 Cheap eye exams vary in cost but are usually available for $100 or less.
 Cheap tends to equate to basic, so if you have serious vision health concerns, it’s best to seek a comprehensive and likely more expensive exam.
 Cheap eye exams are not recommended for people diagnosed with:

 Eye exams are important for protecting your vision and for early diagnosis of other health concerns.
 Some basic eye exams can detect problems with heart health, stroke risk, and diabetes-related vision problems.
-However, you believe these issues are a concern for you, it’s best to establish a working relationship with a full-service eye health center and set up routine check-ups.
+However, if you believe these issues are a concern for you, it’s best to establish a working relationship with a full-service eye health center and set up routine check-ups.

 Cheap eye exams are ideal for people who are young, do not suspect any eye health issues, and want to measure their visual acuity.

 You might qualify for a free eye exam or free prescription eyeglasses based on your income.
-Some of the programs offering free and cheap eye exams and glasses no insurance include:
+Some of the programs offering free and cheap eye exams and glasses for people without insurance include:

 This is a national public health program.
 It’s funded by charitable donations to the American Optometric Association (AOA) and staffed by volunteer optometrists.
 The program provides a single free vision assessment for children under one year of age.
 You do not need insurance coverage to have your baby’s vision evaluated by InfantSEE.

 Medicaid is a federal and state-funded health program that offers healthcare coverage to low-income individuals of all ages.
 Requirements for qualifying for Medicaid vary from state to state, so it’s important to check with programs in your state even if you think you do not qualify.
 Medicaid eligibility is less strict for people who are blind or have other disabilities.

 Medicaid covers many preventative services, screenings, and treatments for health conditions, including vision care issues.
 The program pays for many services for eligible children, including vision dental care and routine eye exams.